 6. Target and Lilly Pulitzer

-Lilly Pulitzer might be famous for its vibrant, colorful patterns, but its luxury price tags put it out of reach for most shoppers.
-Plus, with stores mainly concentrated in eastern and southern states, many fashion fans could only admire from afar.
+Lilly Pulitzer is known for vibrant, colorful patterns, but its luxury price tags put it out of reach for most shoppers.
+With stores mainly in eastern and southern states, many fashion fans could only admire from afar.

-That all changed in 2015 when Lilly Pulitzer and Target joined forces to launch an affordable, limited-edition collection available nationwide.
-This partnership gave Lilly Pulitzer fans budget-friendly options while generating massive buzz for Target by offering designer goods at Target prices.
+In 2015, Lilly Pulitzer and Target launched an affordable, limited-edition collection available nationwide.
+This gave Lilly Pulitzer fans budget-friendly options while generating buzz for Target by offering designer goods at accessible prices.

 A Lilly Pulitzer image from Target's website, showing adult and child models wearing the clothes alongside some bags and a chair.